 Every system has limits of use and we must be aware of what can be expected from this macro package.
 We recall that its main purpose is to give the ability to write some text on a figure, easily and under total control of the user.
-Whenever very complicated computations are necessary, they must be done elsewhere and used here, or the figure must be entirely created by another software and then imported ; the macro \figscan has been created for this purpose (see the section Writing text on an existing figure).
+Whenever very complicated computations are necessary, they must be done elsewhere and used here, or the figure must be entirely created by another software and then imported; the macro \figscan has been created for this purpose (see the section Text annotation).